doctors having a discussion among each other

 Riverside campus

-The Riverside Campus is a center with a special focus on ultrasound and mammography.
-It also has a new CT scanner.
-The campus operates on an outpatient basis.
-However, as a former community hospital, it maintains the intimate feel of a smaller centre.
+The Riverside Campus is a center with a special focus on outpatient imaging including CT.
+As a former community hospital, it maintains the intimate feel of a smaller centre.
 This is another dimension that we are proud to be able to offer to trainees.

 children's hospital